 Pump pressure: 15 bar

-The Gaggia Accademia can make a variety of coffee and milk drinks with one touch.
-It has a ceramic burr grinder that grinds the beans freshly for each cup and a bypass doser that allows you to use pre-ground coffee as well.
-This machine operates with whisper-quiet precision, allowing you to focus on your work without any noisy distractions.
+The Gaggia Accademia can make various coffee and milk drinks.
+It has a ceramic burr grinder and a bypass doser that uses pre-ground coffee.
+The machine operates with whisper-quiet precision at 63 dB noise level.

-In addition to its quiet operation and one-touch convenience, Gaggia Accademia features a dual boiler system that ensures optimal temperature and pressure for brewing and steaming.
-It also has an adjustable brew spout that can accommodate different cup sizes and a removable milk carafe that froths the milk automatically to store in the fridge when unused.
+In addition to its quiet operation and one-touch convenience, Gaggia Accademia features a dual boiler system for optimal temperature and pressure.
+It has an adjustable brew spout that accommodates different cup sizes and a removable milk carafe that automatically froths the milk.

-Gaggia’s espresso maker has programmable buttons to customise your drink preferences, such as aroma, strength, volume, temperature, and milk foam.
-You also get a large water reservoir and bean hopper, making it perfect for business environments without constantly refilling the water tank or adding more coffee beans.
-Combined with its programmable settings and user-friendly interface, brewing a cup of coffee is easier.
+The espresso maker also has programmable buttons to customise your drink preferences, such as aroma, strength, volume, temperature, and milk foam.
+You get a large water reservoir and bean hopper, making it perfect for business environments.
+On the downside, it has a premium price tag and a larger footprint that requires ample countertop space.

 Pros